rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 ## 6.22.2 RDA definition and scope

-<a name="6.22.2.1">6.22.2.1</a> A presence of image content that accompanies the primary content of an expression.
+<a name="6.22.2.1">6.22.2.1</a> An indication of the kinds of expression of image content that supplement the main expressions that are embodied by an augmentation aggregate.

-<a name="6.22.2.2">6.22.2.2</a> An indication of the kinds of expression of image content that supplement the main expressions that are embodied by an augmentation aggregate.
+<a name="6.22.2.2">6.22.2.2</a> Illustrative content applies to an aggregate that embodies an expression with a content type of "cartographic image", "cartographic moving image", "cartographic tactile image", "cartographic tactile three-dimensional form", "cartographic three-dimensional form", "three-dimensional moving image", "two-dimensional moving image", "tactile three-dimensional form", "three-dimensional form", "still image", or "tactile image".
+Tables containing only words or numerical data are excluded.

 <a name="6.22.2.3">6.22.2.3</a> Tables containing only words and/or numerical data are excluded.